 If Rose Faghih's project spreads, a seemingly simple smart watch could determine what's going on deep in your brain.

 Faghih developed an algorithm to analyze otherwise subtle changes in sweat activity, a key indicator of stress and stimulation.
-Using two small electrodes on a smartwatch you can monitor changes in skin conductance caused by sweat.
-The signal processing algorithms therefore allow Faghih to correlate these changes with specific events, such as a flashback due to post-traumatic stress disorder or even just an attention deficit, in order to identify the person's brain state.
+Using two small electrodes on a smartwatch can monitor changes in skin conductance caused by sweat.
+Signal processing algorithms then allow Faghih to correlate such changes with specific events, such as a flashback due to post-traumatic stress disorder or even just an attention deficit, in order to pinpoint the person's brain state.

-Typically, this kind of real-time data is only available via expensive scalp-based electrode systems such as EEG or functional MRI.
-Faghih's "Mindwatch" would be cheap and portable enough for people to monitor their brain states anywhere.
+Typically, this type of real-time data is only available through expensive scalp-based electrode systems such as EEG or functional MRI.
+Faghih's "Mindwatch" would be cheap and portable enough to allow people to monitor their brain states anywhere.

-Faghih hopes that a Mindwatch can help people manage their moods and mental states: a wearable device with its technology could suggest that a driver, when agitated, tries to relax, or in general to lower the tension a little. when it is exceeding the guard level.
-For people with mental illness or chronic conditions such as diabetes, it might even trigger an automated deep brain stimulation device or insulin pump.
+Faghih hopes that a Mindwatch could help people manage their moods and mental states: a wearable device with his technology could suggest that a driver, if agitated, tries to relax, or generally lower the tension a little when the warning level is exceeded.
+For people with mental illnesses or chronic conditions like diabetes, it might even trigger an automated deep brain stimulation device or insulin pump.

 Adriana Schulz, 34 years old